jchristopherson/dynamics/README.md

             !
 An array of the N dependent variables. real(real64), intent(out), dimension(:) :: dydx
             !
-An output array of length N where the derivatives are written.
+An output array of length N where the derivatives are written. class(*), intent(inout), optional :: args
+            !
+An optional object for input/output of additional information.

         !
 Variables
         real(real64) :: f